winston-yallow/godot-cutscenes/README.md

 The currently active Cutscene.
 If no cutscene is active this is `null`.

 ## Additional Information
 I seperated this from an addon I wrote for my space game project.
-It should work on it's own but I didn't test.
-If it does not work please open an issue.
+However it works on it's own.
+If there are any questions please open an issue.